jweir/delay/README.md

 [GoDocs with example](https://godoc.org/github.com/jweir/delay)

-DelayBuffer is an io.ReadWriter which prevents reading of any written bytes, until after a specified period of time.
+DelayBuffer, which implements io.ReadWriter, prevents reading of any written bytes until after a specified period of time.

-was created in order to timeshift streaming media from the East coast to the West as if it were playing live.
+It was created in order to timeshift a live MP3 stream from the East coast to the West as if it were playing live.

-It can be used for any []byte stream.